JarofMolasses/qmk_firmware/keyboards/ssopads/ssopad1.2/keymaps/LCD/readme.md

-# The default keymap for ssopad1.2
+# Keymap for doing LCD things